Norway is the first partner country of bautec – Focus on the topics of sustainable and intelligent building, timber construction and BIM

 Additional information on bautec is available online at www.bautec.com

 The International Trade Fair for Building and Construction Technology is organised by Messe Berlin and takes place every two years.
 Among bautec’s unique selling points is its comprehensive approach towards buildings, from the basement to the roof, as well as the infrastructure.
-The programme of bautec is rounded off by GRÜNBAU BERLIN.
+The programme of bautec is rounded off by GRÜNBAU BERLIN and up#Berlin.